surniaulula/wpsso-google-merchant-feed/readme.txt

 **WPSSO Google Merchant Feed XML add-on provides XML product feeds for Google Merchant Center in your site's language(s).**

 There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.
 A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feed XML add-on can retrieve custom product information entered in the Document SSO metabox (WPSSO Core Premium required).
 WooCommerce product variations and additional product attributes are fully supported.

 <h3>Multilingual</h3>

 Google merchant feed XMLs for WooCommerce, Easy Digital Downloads, and custom products are automatically created in your site's language(s) from Polylang, WPML, or the installed WordPress languages.
-After activating the WPSSO Google Merchant Feed XML add-on, see the SSO &gt; Merchant Feeds settings page for the your feed URLs.
+After activating the WPSSO Google Merchant Feed XML add-on, see the SSO &gt; Merchant Feeds settings page for your feed URLs.

 <!-- /about -->